 Saving Brains/ Mama Ambassadors Program

 Uganda has one of the highest rates of adolescent pregnancy in Africa, with about 20% of young women becoming pregnant before the age of nineteen.
 A study completed at Makerere University in 2011 found that only 5% of pregnant adolescents stay in school during pregnancy and 25% rejoin after giving birth.
-With the support of Grand Challenges Canada, the Saving Brains/Mama Ambassador Program (MAP) is an initiative of Brick by Brick Uganda’s Babies and Mothers Alive (BAMA) Program to improve support for the 2,000 adolescent mothers each year in Uganda’s Rakai and Kyotera Districts.
-Through use of the BAMA Program’s existing community midwives and model mothers, Mama Ambassadors, the project will specifically identify, track, and provide both institutional and monthly peer-group support for adolescent mothers at Rakai Hospital to improve their well-being and stimulate their infants’ early brain development.
+With the support of Grand Challenges Canada, the Saving Brains/Mama Ambassador Program (MAP) is an initiative of Brick by Brick Uganda’s Babies and Mothers Alive (BAMA) Program to improve support for the 2,000 adolescent mothers who give birth each year in Uganda’s Rakai and Kyotera Districts.
+Through use of the BAMA Program’s existing community midwives and model mothers and fathers, Mama and Papa Ambassadors, the project will specifically identify, track, and provide both institutional and monthly peer-group support for adolescent mothers at Rakai Hospital to improve their well-being and stimulate their infants’ early brain development.
 Midwives and Mama Ambassadors will be trained in adolescent-friendly reproductive health care and we will establish adolescent health clinics for the first time in our districts.
 We will also establish newborn intensive care units at our two district hospitals.

 Partnering with Knowledge for Children